 What is a bias incident?

-A bias incident is an act or behavior motivated by the offender’s bias against the facets of another’s identity.
-Bias occurs whether the act is intentional or unintentional.
-Bias may be directed toward an individual or group.
-Bias may contribute to creating an unsafe/unwelcoming environment.
+A bias incident is an act or behavior motivated by the offender’s bias against the identity of an individual or community.
+Bias occurs whether the act is intentional or unintentional and may be directed toward an individual or group.
+A bias incident may take the form of a verbal interaction, cyber-interaction, physical interaction, or interaction with property.
+Bias often contributes to or creates an unsafe/unwelcoming environment.

 Can individuals who engage in bias-related incidents be disciplined by the University?